 The page menu allows you to add, rename, and delete pages in the data source.
 Use pages to group histograms when there are too many to display at once.
-For example, you may create a Splom arrangement of histograms on one page to review compensation, and use another page to set up gating and analysis.

 The page menu also allows you to select a page to view.
 This can also be done by clicking on the title bar of the data source and using the PgUp and PgDn keys on the keyboard.